How to Remove the Home Folder from Windows 11 File Explorer

 How to Hide the Home Folder in File Explorer

 Follow these steps to hide the Home folder.
-Important: We will use the Windows Registry Editor, so please be careful and follow the instructions exactly.
+Important: The Windows Registry Editor gets used here, so please proceed with caution and follow the instructions exactly.

 Step 1Open the Registry Editor